-1 § Relationship to other regulations.
+Relationship to other regulations.
 The principles behind this PIF Code of Ethics are based on pharmaceuticals, marketing, consumer and competition legislation, on the International Code of Marketing Practice as well as on the Codes of Pharmaceutical Marketing Practice published by EFPIA (European Federation of Pharmaceutical Industries and Associations) and IFPMA (International Federation of Pharmaceutical Manufacturers Associations).
-In formulating this PIF Code. the following EU legislation has also been taken into account: the Directives 2001/83/EC and 2004/27/EC of the European Parliament and of the Council on the Community code relating to medicinal products for human use; the Council Directive 89/552/EEC and 2007/65/ EC on the coordination of certain provisions laid down by law, Regulation or administrative action in Member States concerning the pursuit of television broadcasting activities; the Directive 2005/29/EC of the European Parliament as well as the Council Directive 84/450/EEC relating to the approximation of the laws, regulations and administrative provisions of the Member States concerning misleading advertising.
-In its operations, the company must also comply with the regulations imposed by the personal data protection legislation.
+In formulating this PIF Code, the following EU legislation has also been taken into account: the Directives 2001/83/EC and 2004/27/EC of the European Parliament and of the Council on the Community code relating to medicinal products for human use.
+The company must also comply with the regulations imposed by the personal data protection legislation.